+The best practice for managing your thermostat in the summer months is to keep it on, but set the temperature at a reasonable 73-72 degrees (which ever is most comfortable for your family) and let it sit at this setting.
+If you own a programable thermostat you could set the temperature to fluctuate between 2-3 degrees still maintaining your home at a reasonable temperature while you are away and having it be ready when you get home.
+So Why does this work?
 When an A/C is set to cool a room down 80+ degrees to 73 or 72 degrees it ends up working for long periods of time (possibly hours depending on your A/C unit) to reach the goal temperature meanwhile sucking up energy.
 By setting your thermostat at a comfortable temperature and letting it “cruise” the A/C will be turning on periodically through out the day, however only to cool a home a few degrees here and there.
 The less the A/C has to work, the more you save.

 Bad Caulking!
 Torn Weatherstripping!
 And Gaps!
 Oh No!

 Weatherproofing your home is not always an easy task.
 Poor weatherproofing around your home is often a source of discomfort in the home as well as high heating and cooling bills.

 The Solution There are two main steps to weatherproofing a home.

 Weatherstripping doors by sealing the gaps around the doors.

 Weatherproofing windows and gaps in permanent building materials with caulking.

 These two steps sound simple the key is in getting it done right and choosing the right materials for the weather.

 Cedar Park Handyman can be the right call to make to save on your electric bills by weatherproofing your home and getting ready for the summer the right way.

 Energy Efficient Light Bulbs!
 Yes they cost more out of pocket at the register, but they have been proven to use less electricity, last longer which saves you money on the long run.
 Most bulbs pay for themselves with in the first year of being in use.
 They now come in varying shades of light to accomodate any room too.
 Make the switch this summer if you have not done so already.
 The few extra bucks it knocks off your monthly bills can make a big difference during the hot summer months.
 The overal benefits of LED lightbulbs are: